-Notwithstanding the above, inactive service lines which shall be abandoned promptly are those:

-- a. located in, or in close proximity to, excavations; or - b. located in, or in close proximity to, buildings being demolished; or - c. discovered to be leaking gas; or d. unrecorded or previously unknown lines discovered in the course of leakage surveys, construction, maintenance or inspection of facilities.
+- a.
+Notwithstanding the above, inactive service lines, which shall be abandoned promptly, are those: - i. located in, or in close proximity to, excavations; or - ii. located in, or in close proximity to, buildings being demolished; or - iii. discovered to be leaking gas; or - iv. unrecorded or previously unknown lines discovered in the course of leakage surveys, construction, maintenance or inspection of facilities.